Analytic approximation of plurisubharmonic singularities: Green functions of Demailly's approximants

-Proposition~\ref{prop:hA} means that the singularity of $\widehat G_\phi$ is the best upper bound on the singularity of $\phi$ when the latter can be tested on all analytic weights.
-This gives us one more motivation on the problem if $\widehat G_\phi$ coincides with $G_\phi$.
+Proposition~\ref{prop:hA} means that the singularity of $\widetilde G_\phi$ is the best upper bound on the singularity of $\phi$ when the latter can be 'tested' on all analytic weights.
+In other words, the valuative transforms \cite{BFaJ} of $\widetilde G_\phi$ and $G_\phi$ coincide.
+This gives us one more motivation on the problem if $\widetilde G_\phi$ equals $G_\phi$.

-It turns out that the relation $\widehat G_\phi =G_\phi$ is completely controlled by the behavior of the Monge-Amp\`ere masses of the functions $\Df_k\phi$.
+It turns out that the relation $\widetilde G_\phi =G_\phi$ is completely controlled by the behavior of the Monge--Amp\`ere masses of the functions $\Df_k\phi$.